Joolyter/paul-thesis/InstallationContainer/readme.md

 # Instructions

-1. Download and unpack InstallationContainer.zip
+1. Download and **extract all contents** of InstallationContainer.zip
 2. Open InstallationContainer/ReadMe/JoolyterHandbook.pdf
 3. Follow instructions of Handbook##